The-Network-Crew/BackBork-KISS-Plugin-for-WHM/README.md

 | 🔴 **Root** | All accounts, all settings, full control |
 | 🟡 **Resellers** | Only their own accounts and settings |

-Each user gets **separate configuration** — resellers can't peek at root's settings, and vice versa.
+Each user gets **separate configuration** — resellers can't peek at root's settings, or another reseller.

 > [!NOTE]
 > Resellers can see and use destinations but cannot create them.
 Root must configure destinations in WHM Backup Configuration first.